Amal Movement

 The Amal Movement (حركة أمل) is a Lebanese political party and militia affiliated mainly with the Shia community of Lebanon.
-It was founded by Musa al-Sadr and Hussein el-Husseini in 1974 as the "Movement of the Deprived."
+It was founded by Musa al-Sadr and Hussein el-Husseini in 1974 as the "Movement of the Deprived".
 The party has been led by Nabih Berri since 1980.

-The Amal movement gained attention from Shia outcry after the disappearance of Musa al-Sadr and saw a renewal in popularity after Israel's invasion of Lebanon in 1978.
+The Amal Movement gained attention from Shia outcry after the disappearance of Musa al-Sadr and saw a renewal in popularity after the 1978 South Lebanon conflict with Israel.
 The Iranian Revolution of 1979 also provided momentum for the party.
 The Amal Movement is the largest predominantly Shia party in parliament, having fourteen representatives to Hezbollah's thirteen.
 Amal has an alliance with Hezbollah.

 Name

 The movement's current name was originally used by the Deprived Movement's militia, the "Lebanese Resistance Regiments" (أفواج المقاومة اللبنانية).
 This name, when abbreviated, created the acronym "Amal", which is Arabic for "hope".

 Origins

 Harakat al-Mahrumin / Movement of the Deprived

 Harakat al-Mahrumin (حركة المحرومين meaning The Movement of the Deprived or The Movement of the Dispossessed or The Movement of the Disinherited) was established by Imam Musa al-Sadr and member of parliament Hussein el-Husseini in 1974, as an attempt to reform the Lebanese system, although the beginnings can be traced to 1969 in declarations by the Imam al-Sadr calling upon peace and equality among all Lebanese confessions and religions, so that no one confession would remain "deprived" in any region in Lebanon, noting that the Shia community in Lebanon remained the poorest and most neglected by the Lebanese government.

 While acknowledging its support base to be the "traditionally under-represented politically and economically disadvantaged" Shi'a community, it aimed, according to Palmer-Harik, to seek social justice for all deprived Lebanese.
 Although influenced by Islamic ideas, it was a secular movement trying to unite people along communal rather than religious or ideological lines.

 The movement had support from many confessions, but membership remained mainly within the Shia confession and was considered as a definitive Shia force against the traditional Shia families hegemony at the time.

 The Greek Catholic Archbishop of Beirut, Grégoire Haddad, was among the founders of the movement.

 The movement was absorbed in 1975 into what is now called the Amal Movement.